 Tuscany is the perfect place to visit for the first time traveler in Italy, but it’s also a region you could return again and again.
 Tuscany is full of countless hilltop towns, each one different yet the same.
 No matter where you go, you’re sure to find stunning views of rolling hills, exceptional wine, a lively piazza, gelato shops and quaint alleys.
 Assuredly, you’ll eat pasta that will change your perception of Italian food.
 While you’re sure to fall in love with this region, these are the top towns in Tuscany you can’t miss on your trip to Italy.

 During the time we lived in Italy, I went to Montepulicano three times and each time I discovered something different.
-We always stop at Caffé Poliziano for breakfast and coffee (or an affogato in the hot afternoon).
+We always stopped at Caffé Poliziano for breakfast and coffee (or an affogato in the hot afternoon).
 During Christmas, there’s a festive market and a huge Christmas tree in the main piazza.
 All year round you can enjoy views of the Tuscan hills and world famous wine.

 I’m not exaggerating when I say the streets of Pienza smell like pecorino cheese.
 Seriously.
 Stop at Marusco e Maria for a wide selection of regional cheeses, spices and wine.
 Bar Il Casello is the perfect place to grab a glass of wine and relax at the bistro tables facing the Tuscan hillside.
 Hotel Residence San Gregorio is a nice choice if you want to stay walking distance to the town center.
 They were one of the few hotels open when I visited in the middle of winter and also offer free underground parking.
 I’d recommend going to Pienza in early summer or fall, but for a view of the region in the off season read my post on winter in Tuscany.